 How to Apply

-Applications are open for our primary and secondary teacher training course places, starting in September 2022.
-You can submit an application through Department for Education teacher training portals.
+Applications will re-open for our primary and secondary teacher training course places starting in September 2023, via the government portal October 2022.

 Applying via GOV.UK